 April holds a master’s degree in Urban and Environmental Planning and a master’s certificate in Historic Preservation.

 Diane joined Preservation Durham in September 2014.
 She is originally from Massachusetts where she worked as a Program Manager for General Electric.
-She is the Board President of Liberty Arts, Board Treasurer of Frank Gallery, Vice President of Trinity Park Neighborhood Association, and member of the Advisory Committee for Durham Tech's Associate Degree in Fine Arts Program.
+She is past President of the board of Liberty Arts, Board Treasurer of Frank Gallery, President of Trinity Park Neighborhood Association, and member of the Advisory Committee for Durham Tech's Associate Degree in Fine Arts Program.
 She also served on the boards of Durham Habitat for Humanity Restore and Chatham County Arts Council.
 In 2009 she founded The Art of Giving, a giving circle committed to granting money to non-profits in the Triangle whose programs benefit women and children.
-Since its inception, $130,000 has been awarded.
+Since its inception, $150,000 has been awarded.

 Board of Directors